Marian Diamond

-Marian Cleeves Diamond (November 11, 1926 – July 25, 2017) was an American scientist and educator who is considered one of the founders of modern neuroscience.
+Marian Cleeves Diamond (November 11, 1926 – July 25, 2017) was an American neuroscientist.
 She and her team were the first to publish evidence that the brain can change with experience and improve with enrichment, what is now called neuroplasticity.
-Her research on the brain of Albert Einstein helped fuel the ongoing scientific revolution in understanding the roles of glial cells in the brain.
-Her YouTube Integrative Biology lectures were the second most popular college course in the world in 2010.
 She was a professor of anatomy at the University of California, Berkeley.

+Diamond's research on the brain of Albert Einstein contributed to the understanding of the roles of glial cells in the brain.
 Other published research explored differences between the cerebral cortex of male and female rats, the link between positive thinking and immune health, and the role of women in science.

-Biography

-Early life
+Early life and education

-Marian Cleeves was born in Glendale, California to Dr. Montague Cleeves and Rosa Marian Wamphler Cleeves as the sixth and last child in the family.
+Born in Glendale, California, to Montague Cleeves and Rosa Marian Wamphler Cleeves as the sixth and last child in the family.
 Her father was an English physician and her mother a Latin teacher at Berkeley High School.
-Diamond grew up in La Crescenta.
-She was educated with her siblings near home at La Crescenta grammar school, Clark Junior High, Glendale High School and finally Glendale Community College, before going to University of California, Berkeley.
+Diamond grew up in La Crescenta and with her siblings she was educated near home at La Crescenta grammar school, at Clark Junior High, and at Glendale High School.
+Before going to University of California, Berkeley, she studied at Glendale Community College.
 She played tennis at Berkeley, earning a letter.

-Career

-After graduating with a bachelor's degree in 1948, Diamond spent a summer at the University of Oslo, Norway before returning to Berkeley for her graduate studies, the first female graduate student in the department of anatomy.
-Her doctoral dissertation thesis "Functional Interrelationships of the Hypothalamus and the Neurohypophysis" was published in 1953.
+In 1948, Diamond obtained her bachelor's degree from Berkeley.
+She spent a summer at the University of Oslo after graduating.
+When returning to Berkeley for graduate studies, she became the first female graduate student in the department of anatomy.
+Her doctoral dissertation thesis on human anatomy was titled "Functional Interrelationships of the Hypothalamus and the Neurohypophysis" and was published in 1953.
+While studying for her PhD degree, Diamond also began to teach, a passion that continued well into her eighties.